IvanLoke/websiteBlocker/README.md

 # 🌐 Website Blocker: Boost Your Productivity

+### This version eliminates option to manually unblock sites and automatically creates service to have persistent state blocking on boot.
+PROCEED WITH CAUTION ⚠️⚠️

 Stay focused and eliminate distractions with this simple tool.
 Block websites that hinder your productivity and create a disciplined digital environment.

 ## ✨ Features